soffes/blog/published/2020-11-17-homebrew-on-apple-silicon/homebrew-on-apple-silicon.markdown

 ## Using Rosetta 2

-Rosetta 2 is Apple’s translation later.
+Rosetta 2 is Apple’s translation layer.
 This lets you run Intel things with a little overhead.
 In Terminal, you can run any process with Rosetta by prefixing it with `arch -x86_64`.

 To get Homebrew working, let’s install it using Rosetta: